-Personal Leave allows the employee to retain his/her position with the library during an expected and limited period of absence.
+Personal Leave allows employees to retain their positions with the library during an expected and limited period of absence.

 The use of Personal Leave is a privilege.
 Eligibility to use Personal Leave will be determined based on a given individual's circumstances.
 Where use of Personal Leave is permitted, no precedent will be set.